sarojrout/Twitter-Streaming/README.md

 node app.js

+Launch App

+Go to Browser and hit http://127.0.0.1:3000

 PreRequisites:
 --------------------------------------------------------------

-You shoudl have a twitter app.
+You should have a twitter app.